sibirbil/LESS-MPI/README.md

 `mpirun -n 2 python3 less-mpi-example.py`

-whicih will run the script with 2 threads.
+whicih will run the script with two threads.

 Note that this example requires pandas which can be installed with `pip install pandas`

 ## Citation
 Our software can be cited as:
 ````